droidbaza/mock-json-plugin/README.md

 # mock-json-plugin
-gradle plugin for easy loading  and saving jsons responses from server for testing.
+gradle plugin for easy fast loading  and saving jsons responses from server for testing.
-Intead of manual loading and saving json responces into test resaources - all you need that is apply end set up this plugin, run command `./gradlew loadMocks` and all needed requests authomatically will be loaded and saved into target directory.
+Instead of manual loading and saving json responces into test resaources - all you need that is apply end set up this plugin, run command `./gradlew loadMocks` and all needed requests authomatically will be loaded and saved into target directory.

 ## How to add